NIHR Older People and Frailty PRU

 Assistant Director of Policy Research Unit (London School of Economics)

 Get in touch if you’d like to know more.

 Thank you to the Centre for Ageing Better for images used, taken from their age positive image library.

-The views expressed on this website are those of the author(s) and not necessarily those of the NHS, the National Institute for Health Research, the Department of Health and Social Care or its arm’s length bodies, and other government departments.
+The views expressed on this website are those of the author(s) and not necessarily those of the NHS, the National Institute for Health and Care Research, the Department of Health and Social Care or its arm’s length bodies, and other government departments.